herrry107/ansible/Commands/Playbook/README.md

 - Each item in the list is a list of key-value pairs commonly called a dictonary.
 - All YAML files have to begin with "---" and end with "..." but end mark not compulsory.
 - All member of list lines must begin with same indentation level starting with "-"
+- Extension of yaml is .yml or .yaml.

 for example
 <pre><code>